Harlow: Bus

-Harlow bus station provides a focal point for the town's extensive bus network and serves as a regional hub for the local area, with operators such as Arriva (Herts and Essex) and Central Connect.
-On top of the prime routes from Harlow to Stansted Airport, there are links to many other local towns and villages such as Chelmsford, Epping and Bishop's Stortford.
-The 724 bus, operated by Arriva in Herts and Essex, provides a service between Harlow and Heathrow Airport via Hertford and Watford.
+Harlow bus station provides a focal point for the town's extensive bus network and serves as a regional hub for the local area.
+The current site was constructed between 2001 and 2003, containing 15 stands and a small visitor information centre.

+In July 2022, Harlow Council unveiled plans to completely rebuild the bus station at a cost of £15M, along with the construction of a brand new integrated transport and cycle hub.
+Planning permission for the project was granted in January 2023, with construction beginning in May 2024.

+Arriva Herts & Essex operate a large number of local routes within the town. key destinations outside of Harlow include Bishop's Stortford, Stansted Airport and Chelmsford.
+Arriva also operate the Greenline 724 route, providing a service between Harlow and Heathrow Airport via Hertford and Watford.

+Central Connect also operate several local services within Harlow, as well as connections to other nearby towns, such as Epping, Ongar, Cheshunt and Waltham Abbey.
+First Essex operate a small number of routes.
+There is also a National Express coach service between Stansted Airport and Oxford via Luton and Milton Keynes.

 Harlow First Avenue Multi-Modal Corridor

 Essex County Council was involved in development to Harlow's First Avenue, which was intended to reduce congestion and create better transport connections between the Newhall housing developments.
 The scheme was implemented in two phases, each phase focusing on developing First Avenue on either side of Howard Way.
 Phase two had an estimated cost of £4.4 million and was due to be completed in early 2010, phase one is already complete and is listed as having had £3.6 million of funding from the Community Infrastructure Fund (CIF).
-The scheme includes construction of a shared use cycleway and development to the bus service along First Avenue and into the Newhall development site where 'high quality bus' services between Harlow town centre and Harlow Town Railway station are listed as part of the intentions of the development.
+The scheme includes construction of a shared use cycleway and development to the bus service along First Avenue and into the Newhall development site where 'high quality bus' services between Harlow town centre and Harlow Town railway station are listed as part of the intentions of the development.

 Healthcare

 Harlow is served by the NHS Princess Alexandra Hospital, situated on the edge of The High, which is the main Town Centre area of Harlow.
 This hospital has a 24-hour Accident & Emergency and Urgent Care Centre.

+Plans for the hospital to be rebuilt were first put in place in 2019.
+In May 2023, it was announced that the facility would be rebuilt by 2030 as part of a £20bn pledge by the government.
+Following Labour's victory at the 2024 United Kingdom general election, these plans have currently been placed under review.